cahya-wirawan/text-classification/README.md

 # Text Classification
-The development this repository has been moved to [OpenTC](https://github.com/cahya-wirawan/opentc "Open Text Classification"), where it becomes a python package.
+The development of this repository has been moved to [OpenTC](https://github.com/cahya-wirawan/opentc "Open Text Classification"), where it becomes a python package.